Carl Franz Bally

-Carl Franz Bally (October 24, 1821, Schönenwerd – August 5, 1899) was a Swiss businessman who founded the Bally Shoe company in 1851.
+Carl Franz Bally also known by his initials C. F. Bally (24 October 1821 – 5 August 1899) was a Swiss businessman, industrialist and politician who served on the National Council (Switzerland) from 1875 to 1878 and concurrently on the Cantonal Council of Solothurn from 1861 to 1886.

+In 1851, Bally founded the Bally (fashion house), in Schönenwerd.
+He has been the patriarch of the Bally family and was involved in a variety of economic and socio-economic organizations throughout his life.

-Early life
+Early life and education

-Carl Franz Bally was the 11th of 14 children of Peter Bally (1783–1849) and Anna Maria Herzog.
-His grandfather, Franz Ulrich Bohli (1748–1810) immigrated as a young man from Vorarlberg in west part of Austria to Schönenwerd in the Canton of Solothurn in Switzerland, working as a mason for a manufacturer of silk ribbons.
+Carl Franz Bally was born 24 October 1821 in Schönenwerd, Switzerland, the eleventh of fourteen children, to Peter Bally (1783–1849), a silk ribbon manufacturer, and Anna Maria Bally (née Herzog).

+His paternal grandfather, Franz Ulrich Bohli (1748–1810), emigrated from Voralberg, Austrian Empire to Schönenwerd working as a mason for a manufacturer of silk ribbons.
 Later, he established his own silk ribbon manufacture in that town, relying mostly on work outsourced to local weavers.

-His sons Peter and Niklaus continued and enlarged the firm producing also suspenders and elastic fabrics and building an extensive second facility in Säckingen, Germany.
+Bally graduated from the Old Cantonal School Aarau and then went to study French in Nyon in the Romandy region.
+He would ultimately enter his fathers company aged 16 in 1837.

 Career

 Carl Franz, one of the ten sons of Peter, entered the business at age 17 concentrating on the newest products.
 During a business trip to Paris he visited a shoe manufacturing plant and began to think about producing shoes, founding his own small facility in 1851.

 After initial difficulties the business began to flourish and in the early 1870s he established sales organizations in Buenos Aires (Argentina), Montevideo, (Uruguay) and Paris, (France).
 To fill the need for workers he opened small manufacturing facilities in several towns in the surrounding region.

 By 1880 Bally had transformed Schönenwerd from a sleepy farm village to an industrial center offering employment to hundreds of workers from the surrounding area, ultimately developing it into one of the w’s leading shoe manufacturing enterprises.
 Around the turn of the century, the firm employed some 3200 workers and produced over two million pairs of shoes a year.

 He also served as a lawmaker in various local and federal positions.